FREEFIX® FOREARM PLATING SYSTEM

 The Geminus range of fragment-specific plates works to repair fractures of the intermediate and radial columns in complex cases where surgery is required.

-Skeletal Dynamics
+Skeletal Dynamics Logo

 Founded in 2007 by Dr Jorge Orbay, MD, Skeletal Dynamics set out to provide innovative, science-based solutions to solve and understand the clinical challenges of upper extremity surgery and unmet clinical needs.
 Skeletal Dynamics is the only medical device company that is 100% solely focused on the upper extremities.
 Distributors of Skeletal Dynamics are selected based on individual integrity, industry experience and clinical knowledge and LEDA is proud to be the leading UK orthopaedic distributor for Skeletal Dynamic products including: